Pallas's cat: Distribution and habitat

 On the Tibetan plateau, two Pallas's cats were observed in undulating alpine meadow amidst plateau pika (Ochotona curzoniae) colonies at 4087 m in western China's Qumarlêb County in 2001.
 One of them swam across an irrigation channel.
 In Gêrzê County, an individual was sighted in desert steppe habitat at an elevation of 5050 m in 2005.
-In 2011, the Pallas's cat was photographed in an alpine meadow in the core area of Sanjiangyuan National Nature Reserve.
+In 2011, Pallas's cat was photographed in an alpine meadow in the core area of Sanjiangyuan National Nature Reserve.
 In Ruoergai, it was observed at several places in habitat that was frequented by pastoralists and their livestock herds.

-The presence of the Pallas's cat in the Himalayas was first reported in Ladakh's Indus valley in 1991.
+The presence of Pallas's cat in the Indian Himalayas was first reported in Ladakh's upper Indus Valley in 1991.
 In Changthang Wildlife Sanctuary, Pallas's cats were sighted close by riverbanks at elevations of 4202 and 4160 m in 2013 and 2015.
 In Gangotri National Park, a Pallas's cat was photographed in rocky alpine scrub at 4800 m in 2019.
 In Sikkim, an individual was observed on a rocky slope at an elevation of 5073 m in the vicinity of Tso Lhamo Lake in 2007.
+In Arunachal Pradesh, a Pallas's cat was recorded in September 2024 in the rugged high-elevation rangelands of Tawang and West Kameng districts.

-In December 2012, the Pallas's cat was recorded for the first time in the Nepal Himalayas.
+In December 2012, Pallas's cat was recorded for the first time in the Nepal Himalayas.
 It was photographed in the upper Marshyangdi river valley in alpine pastures at elevations of 4200 m and 4650 m in Annapurna Conservation Area.
 In Shey-Phoksundo National Park, Pallas's cat scat was detected at 5593 m in 2016, the globally highest record to date.

 In January 2012, it was recorded for the first time in Bhutan, namely in rolling hills dominated by glacial outwash and alpine steppe vegetation in Wangchuck Centennial National Park.
 In autumn 2012, it was also photographed at an elevation of 4122 m in Jigme Dorji National Park.
 In 2019, scat samples of two individuals were found in Sagarmatha National Park, providing the first genetic evidence of the cat's presence in the eastern Himalayas.